 How much faster is H100 vs A100?

-The H100 delivers robust computational power with 3x faster IEEE FP64 and FP32 rates than its predecessor.
+The H100 delivers robust computational power with 3x faster IEEE FP64 and FP32 rates than the A100.

 You can rent or reserve the NVIDIA H100 on CUDO Compute now.
 Our extensive roster of scarce cutting-edge GPUs is powering AI and HPC for diverse projects.
 Contact us to learn more.